 - Available at:

-International students can choose to attend HSE721 and HSE726 intensives via on campus or cloud mode (video conferencing).
+International students can choose to attend HSE721 and HSE726 intensives via on campus or online mode (video conferencing).
 International students who wish to attend the intensives on campus, please refer to the visa information below.

 Additional course information

-IMPORTANT: Please note that due to Australian Government regulations, student visas to enter Australia cannot be issued to students who enrol in Deakin’s Cloud Campus courses.
+IMPORTANT: Please note that due to Australian Government regulations, student visas to enter Australia cannot be issued to students who enrol in Deakin’s online courses.
 To participate in the mandatory campus based scheduled sessions, it is suggested that you apply for a Visitor Visa to study for a short period in Australia.
 Please be advised that Deakin University cannot guarantee that you will be granted a Visitor Visa by the Australian Government.

 This program requires international students to attend one compulsory on-campus intensive to be held at a Deakin University campus in Trimester 3.
 It is the student’s responsibility to ensure that they understand the visa options available to them to allow them to be in Australia to complete these intensive requirements.
 International Students are required to obtain a Visitor Visa to be able to undertake this compulsory intensive class.
 International students will not be able to apply for a student visa for this course.